gaurdian2701/JanitorProject/README.md

 # JanitorProject
-Repo for a personal 2D platformer project
+Repo for a small personal 2D platformer project of mine.
+I created all the assets from scratch using Aseprite software.